rekmus/silgy/README.md

 ### `res`

 Static resources.
 The whole tree under `res` is publicly available.
 All the files are read on startup and served straight from the memory.
-File list is then updated once a minute.
+File list is updated once a minute.

 * images
 * static HTML files